High monodispersity (2%)

 We can adapt the package to fulfill your needs (droplet size, generation rate)

-How to produce droplets with our PLGA microparticle Production Pack?
+How to produce PLGA microparticle with our Pack?

-In our Application Note (lien App Note), we demonstrate to you how the PLGA microparticle production pack creates excellent reproducibility and significantly improves monodispersity (CV < 2%) as compared to other methods on the market.
-It brings together all the benefits of pressure-based solutions and droplet microfluidics to focus on the experiment, and even offers the chance to automate protocols for producing different microparticle sizes.
+In our Application Note, we demonstrate to you how the system for the production of PLGA Microparticle creates excellent reproducibility and significantly improves monodispersity (CV < 2%) as compared to other methods on the market.
+It This automated PLGA microparticule production technology brings together all the benefits of pressure-based solutions and droplet microfluidics to focus on the experiment, and even offers the chance to automate protocols for producing different microparticle sizes.

-Main products of the PLGA Microparticle Production Pack
+Main products of the PLGA Microparticle Production System

 Two different pressure controllers (Flow EZ) are used to handle fluids.